cathig/starry-sky/README.md

 ![sample Starry Sky result](/images/sampleImage.png)

-## How to Use
+## How to use
-Run starry_sky.py
+1. Run starry_sky.py.

-A game window with randomly-placed stars opens.
+> A game window with randomly-placed stars opens.

-Close the game window with the Close (X) button or press 'q'.
+2. Close the game window with the Close (X) button or press 'q'.